 The mind-set of the unsaved can read more...

 As members of the fallen race of humanity, we were born with a fallen nature and a carnal mind that can never, ever please God, for the thoughts and the intention of man's fallen nature are only evil continuously.
-There is nothing in fallen man that can ever please God, and even good deeds that impress other people are not pleasing to the Lord - for the unbeliever has a fallen, carnal nature.
-The natural, unsaved man is dead in his sins and at enmity with God.
+There is nothing in fallen man that can ever please God, and even good deeds that impress other people are not pleasing to the Lord.
+The unbeliever has a fallen, carnal nature, and the natural, unsaved man is dead in his sins and at enmity with God.

 Romans carefully and systematically spells out every aspect of our great salvation; the universal sinfulness of man, our individual need of a Saviour, the terms and conditions of redemption, and what it means to be justified, sanctified, resurrected, and glorified.
 It details the beautiful harmony of New Testament revelation with the Old, and identifies the Person of Christ; His work, His sacrifice, and His victory.